mcrimi/GA_for_TSP_v2/README.md

 This script takes a TSP standard file an attempts to solve the travelling salesman problem described in the file using genetic algorithms

 ## Requirements
-Python 3.7
+1. Python 3.7
+2. Libraries
-tsplib95
+   - tsplib95
-tkinter
+   - tkinter
-scypy
+   - scypy

 ## Run the script
 1) Install required libraries